textpattern/textpattern.github.io/tags/if-thumbnail.md

 </txp:if_thumbnail>
 ```

-The tag will execute the contained statements *if* the current image (from an "images":images tag) has a thumbnail assigned to it.
+The tag will execute the contained statements **if** the current image (from an [images](images) tag) has a thumbnail assigned to it.
 Must always be used in an image context.

 ## Attributes